 Are you are thinking about buying a motorcycle or have plans to get your motorcycle license?

 Then it is important to learn more about Iowa motorcycle laws and how they can help to prevent accidents and ensure biker safety.

-According to the Insurance Information Institute (III), nearly 5,300 people were killed in motorcycle crashes in 2016.
+According to the Insurance Information Institute (III), nearly 5,300 people died in motorcycle crashes in 2016.

 This number represented an increase in motorcycle collisions by more than five percent from the previous year.
-In general, motorcyclists are at greater risk of serious and life-threatening injuries in a crash, as the III explains, “motorcycles are by their nature are much more susceptible to a crash than closed vehicles.”
+In general, motorcyclists have greater risk of serious and life-threatening injuries in a crash.
+III says “Motorcycles are by their nature much more susceptible to a crash than closed vehicles.”

 Our attorneys want to provide you with more information about motorcycle laws in Iowa and how they may be applicable to you.

 Motorcycle Licensing Laws in Iowa

 To be eligible to ride a motorcycle lawfully in Iowa, you must have a specific motorcycle license endorsement or a motorcycle license.
 In other words, you are not permitted to drive a motorcycle if you only have a regular driver’s license.

 In order to obtain a motorcycle endorsement on your license or a separate motorcycle driver’s license, you will need to pass three separate tests that are similar to those you might take if you are applying for a regular driver’s license to operate an automobile: